-creates a multiboot USB drive, a multiboot DVD or multiboot CD (all-in-one) for free (personal and non commercial use, read the license).
+creates a multiboot USB drive, a multiboot DVD ISO or multiboot CD ISO (all-in-one) for free (personal and non commercial use, read the license).
 Hard disks (internal and external), SSD, USB flash drive and all removable memory disk and media are supported.

 The multi bootable device can include comprehensive collections of antivirus rescue CD, utilities and popular Linux live distributions.
 Windows PE can also be included, as well as recovery disks and install media for Windows XP (Professional, Home and 64 Bit), Windows Vista, Windows Seven and Windows Eight.

 The multiboot USB supports and manage USB stick, pendrive, hard disks, SSD or removable media.

 All one has to do is download the desired ISOs with the integrated downloader and use SARDU to add them to the multi boot menu.
-After the multiboot support builded can be test with the QWMU integrated
+After the multiboot support builded can be test with the QEMU integrated

 SARDU is simply the best solution to combine all of your bootable ISOs into one with a simple menu multiboot!
 That in turn can be burnt to any device and make it bootable (providing that your BIOS supports it).
 Basically, this eliminates the need to carry around heaps of different bootable CDs.

 SARDU can also be used to build one usb multiboot for install Windows XP , Windows Vista, Windows Seven and last Windows Eight, very handy for when there is no optical drive available like tablets or netbooks.

-The tool is a windows software for Multiboot DVD and Multiboot USB Creation that merges and turns all those bootable CDs into one media support.
+The tool is a windows software for Multiboot DVD ISO and Multiboot USB Creation that merges and turns all those bootable CDs into one media support.